abond936/My-Journal/docs/Project.md

 ## **APPLICATION**
 ================================
-- The application is bifuracted into 'content' and 'administration' with the core components wrapped in navigation and providers.
+- The application is separated into 'content' and 'administration' with the core components wrapped in navigation and providers.

 ### **Application Structure**
 - Providers - The core layouts are wrapped in providers